Blaze Foley: Background

 Foley was born Michael David Fuller in Malvern, Arkansas on December 18, 1949.
 He grew up in San Antonio, Texas and performed in a gospel band called The Singing Fuller Family with his mother, brother, and sisters.
 As a child, Blaze contracted polio, and as a consequence, one of his legs was shorter than the other, causing him to drag his foot while walking.
 He was nicknamed "Deputy Dawg" early in his career.
 In the spring of 1975, he was living in a small artists' community just outside Whitesburg, Georgia when he met Sybil Rosen.
 Rosen and Foley were in a relationship and decided to leave the artist community together to support his music.
 He went on the road and performed in Atlanta, Chicago, Houston, and, finally, they ended up in Austin, Texas.
-Foley tried to get into songwriting, but after the move, he experienced a lot of career pressure and started drinking more.
+Foley tried to get into songwriting, but after the move, he experienced career pressure and started drinking more.
 The bar scene complicated his relationship with Rosen, and it eventually ended.

 Foley was close friends with Townes Van Zandt and was greatly influenced by him.
 Foley's stage name was inspired by his admiration of musician Red Foley and the stripper and burlesque performer Blaze Starr.
+He was also known as the “Duct Tape Messiah”, a nickname derived from his habit of decorating his clothing with duct tape.